 When your camera captures a JPEG photo, it processes the photo for you.
 It brightens up the colors, adds some sharpness, boosts the contrast, and more.
-Which means that the image often looks good straight-out-of-camera.
+This means that the image often looks good straight-out-of-camera.

 So here’s the JPEG tradeoff: